-Elections are held twice a year, once in the fall (October), and once in the spring (May).
+Elections are held twice a year, once in the fall, and once in the spring.
 To run for office a student must obtain a candidate's form from the Student Activities Office.
-All students carrying three or more units with a 2.0 GPA or better are eligible to run.
-Students carrying three units or more are eligible to vote at these elections.
+Students carrying three or more units with a 2.0 GPA or better are eligible to run.
+All students are eligible to vote at these elections.